Skip to main content

 • child maintenance

-You can ask for smaller deductions from your UC if you're finding it hard to manage.
+You can ask the DWP to make smaller deductions if you're finding it hard to manage.

 How much can be taken off for debts?